 When it comes to work experience opportunities in the Adult Care and Community Wellbeing Directorate, individuals might be surprised by the variety of potential opportunities we have available.
 From front line assessment teams which include Social Workers, Occupational Therapists and Nurses, to teams that focus on quality assurance, information systems, commissioning and contract management to name a few.
-The team work together to ensure their services are safe, innovative and meet the needs of their residents.
+The teamwork together to ensure our services are safe, innovative and meet the needs of our residents.
 Not only do they work in the heart of our communities, the team strive to keep individuals at the heart of their own support.

 With such a variety of job roles available, the team are able to work with individuals to develop a bespoke work experience programme that develops their knowledge and makes sure that their time with them is meaningful and supports all learning needs.

 For further information about Lincolnshire County Council please visit their website: https://www.lincolnshire.gov.uk/

 Placement Area: Information and Systems Team and Quality Assurance and Continuous Improvement Team